bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 *Power Efficiency*: The smooth control signals produced by CAPS-trained agents resulted in significantly lower power consumption on real hardware, extending flight times and reducing thermal stress on components.

-== Architectural Integration Principles
+=== Integration Into Policy Optimization

 The success of CAPS demonstrates broader principles for integrating universal behavioral objectives into policy architectures.

-=== Direct Policy Conditioning vs. Reward Engineering

-CAPS represents a fundamental shift from reward engineering to direct policy conditioning.
+==== Direct Policy Conditioning vs. Reward Engineering CAPS represents a fundamental shift from reward engineering to direct policy conditioning.
 Rather than trying to encode desired behaviors through complex reward functions, we condition the policy optimization process directly.

 *Advantages of Direct Conditioning*:
-1. *Transparency*: The relationship between regularization terms and resulting behavior (and thus the UBF) is direct and interpretable
++ *Transparency*: The relationship between regularization terms and resulting behavior (and thus the UBF) is direct and interpretable
-2. *Robustness*: Architectural constraints promoting UBFs are less sensitive to domain shifts than reward-based approaches
++ *Robustness*: Architectural constraints promoting UBFs are less sensitive to domain shifts than reward-based approaches
-3. *Efficiency*: Simpler reward structures or FPL formulas can be used when UBFs for universal objectives are handled architecturally
++ *Efficiency*: Simpler reward structures or FPL formulas can be used when UBFs for universal objectives are handled architecturally
-4. *Guarantees*: Direct constraints provide stronger guarantees about resulting behavior than indirect reward signals
++ *Guarantees*: Direct constraints provide stronger guarantees about resulting behavior than indirect reward signals

 *When to Use Direct Conditioning*: Universal behavioral objectives that apply across tasks and domains are ideal candidates for architectural integration.
 Task-specific objectives are better handled through FPL formulations.

-=== Complementarity with FPL

-CAPS and FPL are complementary approaches that address different aspects of the intent-to-reality gap:

-*CAPS for Universal Objectives*: Handles fundamental behavioral requirements (promoting their UBFs like $f_"smoothness"$, $f_"stability"$, and $f_"efficiency"$) that apply across all robotics applications by directly conditioning the policy.

-*FPL for Task-Specific Relationships*: Expresses complex relationships between task-specific objectives (and their fulfillments) while preserving semantic meaning.
-UBFs can also be included here if needed.

-*Combined Approach*: The most effective systems use architectural integration (like CAPS) to ensure fundamental behavioral properties (i.e., promote high UBFs) while employing FPL to express task-specific objective relationships.
-This division of responsibility simplifies both the architectural design and the FPL specifications.
+=== The Fulfillment Treatment <chap:ubo:fulfillment>
+We can expressing CAPS objectives as fulfillments as is done in @anchor_critics,

 === Design Guidelines for Universal Objectives